thearyanmittal/thearyanmittal/README.md

 #### I'm currently working on:

+- A sports analytics project aimed at developing a model to quantify the on-field chemistry between football players at both the college and NFL level.
+Advised by Dr. Joel Sokol (Georgia Tech).
 - A mathematical paper studying the optimal play of an original graph-theoretic game called "The Cordiality Game".
 Collaboration with Dr. Elliot Krop (Clayton State University) and Michael Wigal (Georgia Tech).
-- A sports analytics project aimed at developing a model to generate improved National Football League (NFL) team power rankings and predict playoff outcomes.
-Advised by Dr. Joel Sokol (Georgia Tech).

 <hr>